RicardoSabinolrs/spring-boot-microservice/README.md

 ./mvnw initialize sonar:sonar
 ```

-For more information, refer to the [Code quality page][].

 ## Using Docker to simplify development (optional)

-You can use Docker to improve your JHipster development experience.
+You can use Docker to improve your development experience.
 A number of docker-compose configuration are available in the [src/main/docker](docker) folder to launch required third party services.

 For example, to start a mongodb database in a docker container, run: